kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 #### Creating an account

 Once the `KinClient` object is initialized, you need at least one `KinAccount` object to use the features from the Kin ecosystem.
-Every account created or imported with the `KinClient` is also stored securely locally by `KinClient`.
+Every account created or imported with `KinClient` is also securely stored locally by `KinClient`.

 To create an account: